Directory

 Profile

-Tracy Reilly teaches real property and intellectual property courses at the School of Law.
-Before joining the faculty in 2006, she was a partner at Kirkland & Ellis LLP in Chicago, where she worked in the areas of intellectual property, entertainment, advertising, and corporate law.
+Professor Tracy Reilly taught real property, entertainment, and intellectual property law courses at the School of Law from 2006 to 2024.
+In 2014, she was awarded the title of NCR Distinguished Professor of Law & Technology and appointed as the director of the law school’s innovative Program in Law & Technology.
+Before joining the faculty, she was a partner at Kirkland & Ellis LLP in Chicago, where she worked in the areas of intellectual property, entertainment, advertising, and corporate law.
 She has also worked as in-house counsel for an independent record label where she specialized in international licensing transactions, at a boutique entertainment law firm in Chicago, and as a law clerk for both the Honorable Wayne R. Andersen in the U.S. District Court for the Northern District of Illinois and the Honorable Anne M. Burke in the Appellate Court of Illinois.
-Her clients have included Kraft, Sara Lee, Kellogg, Honeywell, Madison Dearborn Partners, United Airlines, the Chicago Sun-Times, Rand McNally, and the estates of gospel star Mahalia Jackson and Charles Stepney, producer for Earth, Wind & Fire.

-Professor Reilly's research interests are focused primarily in copyright and trademark law, with a particular focus on heavy metal music and digital sampling, as well as the interdisciplinary cross-sections of law with philosophy, literature, psychology, religion, and mythology.
-She is a regular speaker at law and other co-disciplinary conferences.
+Professor Reilly has published in the areas of copyright, trademark, and property law, with a particular focus on heavy metal music and digital sampling, as well as the interdisciplinary cross-sections of law with literature, psychology, philosophy, and metaphysics.

 Recent Presentations